Fraawdrinn/Fraawdrinn/README.md

-# 👋 Hello, world!
-I'm Fraawdrinn,
+# Fraawdrinn
-## 🤠 A passionate junior developer who loves turning coffee into code.
+## A passionate junior developer who loves turning coffee into code.
 ### Welcome to my GitHub profile!

 I am an IT student in love with every field of computer science, struggling to find his way... <br>